quarto-dev/quarto-actions/examples/example-01-basics.md

 1. **Add the GitHub Actions workflow to your project**

    Copy [quarto-publish-example.yml](quarto-publish-example.yml) to `.github/workflows/quarto-publish.yml`.
 Uncomment the "Publish to GitHub Pages (and render)" action.
-No further changes are needed to the action (in particular, do *not* edit the line below to add a secret to this file.
-This file has the same permissions as your repository, and might be publicly readable)
+Do *not* edit the line below to add a secret to this file.
+Also uncomment the minimum required access permissions; a general change in your repository's settings for GitHub actions permissions is **not needed**.

 2. **run `quarto publish gh-pages` locally, once**